nathan-old/GDC-student-robotics-2022/README.md

 - Can recognition library
 - Decision making system (which can to go for)
 - Update all can locations, marker locations and location of centeral box
+- make PCB for grabber servos and limit switch

+# Done
 - ~~Build can grabber~~
 - ~~Build lifting arm~~
 - ~~Get positional mapping working with distance tracking~~